 I signed up for a sprint triathlon and I began training for that triathlon, began to run and to walk.
 It was painful.
-[The] first time I ran, I made it maybe a mile.
+First time I ran, I made it maybe a mile.
 I don’t remember how far I made it, maybe a couple of blocks.
-Took my cell phone our and called my wife and said, “Come and get me.
+Took my cell phone out, called my wife and said, “Come and get me.
 Can’t go any further than this.”

 And then I decided, “I’m not calling anyone anymore.
 If I have to make it up the hill, I will walk up the hill,” and I walked up the hill.
 And then finally, I was riding up the hill and then pretty soon, I was riding up the hill and coming down at 51-miles-an-hour and then riding back up again, so that I could do it again.

-There’s a say … I see this ad on TV.
+There’s a say - I see this ad on TV.
 A body in motion tends to stay in motion.
 I want to tell you the truth, a body at rest, tends to rest in peace.
-(Laughter) In our culture at the age [of] 45, the quality of life begins to decay.
+(Laughter) In our culture, at the age 45, the quality of life begins to decay.
 At 45!
-And by the time we reach age 60, 65, most people spend from … those last five or 10 years up to about 70, totally incapacitated, living a minimum quality of life.
+And by the time we reach age 60, 65, most people spend from - those last five or 10 years up to about 70, totally incapacitated, living a minimum quality of life.

 And I can get up in the morning and run for 10 miles and come back and I feel like I can conquer anything.
 And I am able to do what God asks me to do.
-And it’s affected my spiritual life and it’s “spected” my … it’s … it’s affected my emotional life.
-[It] hasn’t affected my speech.
+And it’s affected my spiritual life and it’s “spected” my - it’s - it’s affected my emotional life.
+Hasn’t affected my speech.
 (Laughter)

 I have a friend who says, “It’s worth doing something poorly the first time just to get started.”
 And when you fail at it or when it doesn’t work right, you’ll learn how to make it better the next time.